OpenMPT/openmpt/packageTemplate/readme.txt

     what can be done in OpenMPT with only a few kilobytes.
 History.txt: Version history.
 mptrack.exe: Main executable.
+PluginBridge32.exe: Plugin bridge server for 32-bit VST plugins.
-open_settings_folder.bat: Opens settings folder (%APPDATA\OpenMPT).
+PluginBridge64.exe: Plugin bridge server for 64-bit VST plugins. open_settings_folder.bat: Opens settings folder (%APPDATA\OpenMPT).
-OpenMPT_SoundTouch_f32.dll: SoundTouch library used in time stretching feature. readme.txt: this document unmo3.dll: Used in MO3-file import.
+OpenMPT_SoundTouch_f32.dll: SoundTouch library used in time stretching feature. readme.txt: This document unmo3.dll: Used in MO3-file import.
-OMPT_1.20_ReleaseNotes.html: Release notes for this version.
+OMPT_1.23_ReleaseNotes.html: Release notes for this version.

 License